 The current economic slowdown has resulted in central banks lowering administered interest rates which in turn have significantly reduced interest income from short term investments.
-A low interest rate environment may continue well into 2011/12 and would impact BCIIF investments with BCIMC.
+A low interest rate environment may continue well into 2012/13 and would impact BCIIF investment returns with BCIMC.